 - Mobile Softphone: keep your hotel staff on a constant communication loop via their own mobile devices can fasten guest response time and improve team collaboration.
 Try to consider if such BYOD technology is included while evaluating a communications system.

 - Multiple Offices: if you are a chain hotel or a resort with dispersed locations, consider whether you can save money by routing calls between different sites over a VPN, or select a system with comprehensive branch office solutions, which will help to unite remote offices and save costs by enabling free inter-office calls.

 A comprehensive view of the hospitality features your hotel phone system should have:

-Such value-added hotel applications can deliver additional hospitality features such as check in/out, room status, billing report, minibar management, and wake-up calls, with minimal investment and without the worry of interoperability issues.
+Such value-added hotel applications can deliver additional hospitality features such as check-in/out, room status, billing report, minibar management, and wake-up calls, with minimal investment and without the worry of interoperability issues.
 On top of that, a real-time dashboard display is often provided for easy operation.
-For small properties with limited staff and service-related issues, this can be a game-changer, as hotel staffs can improve response times, centralize management, and in turn make for a seamless guest experience.
+For small properties with limited staff and service-related issues, this can be a game-changer, as hotel staff can improve response times, centralize management, and in turn make for a seamless guest experience.

 4. Costs: Existing Infrastructure Interoperability

 Budget control is often the deciding factor that can dictate whether and how to purchase a new solution.
 As you begin to search for a new communications solution for your hotel property, it’s important to evaluate if your existing infrastructure can be perfectly leveraged to reduce expenses.
 An excellent interoperability between the new solution and your existing PBX, IP Phones and analog phone set, gateways, cabling or any type of trunks will not only help you achieve best cost-efficiency, but save you much trouble on the provisioning process as well.